FHNW-Dream-Team/chat/README.md

 * ✔ Be able to send/receive private messages to a contact
 * ✔ How will you distinguish private messages from public chat?
 Different tabs!
 #### Advanced: Maintain a block list
-* ❌ Users whose private messagaes will be ignored
+* ❌ Users whose private messages will be ignored
 * ❌ Users whose chat room messages will not be displayed
 * ❌ Are these the same users, or two different lists?